chijioke-ibekwe/raven/README.md

     php artisan migrate
     ```
     The data column for database notifications using this package, will capture whatever key-value pairs you have in the json template for that notification.
     All placeholders surrounded by `{{}}` in the template will be replaced with their values passed in as params of the same name when creating the `Scroll` object.
+    NB:
+    On the notifications table migration file, ensure that the `notifiable` column data type matches the data type for your notifiable primary key.
+    By default, the data type is `morphs`.
+However, if the  primary key for your notifiable is a `uuid` or `ulid`, ensure you change the type to
+    `uuidMorphs` or `ulidMorphs` respectively.

 7. The package takes care of the rest of the logic.